dexterbt1/MooseX-DataMapper/README.markdown

 Why yet another ORM?
 This project stemmed from getting tired of all my duplicated mapping code when I try to marry Moose and DBIx::DataModel.
 Moose metaclass programming is indeed very powerful, that with it, I simply tried to hack away this code in my few days of vacation time.
 This will certainly be useful me and I hope others will find it useful as well.

 This project aims to be a clean and practical object-relational persistence solution.
+It is by no means the single solution for every ORM problem, nor replaces mature and feature-rich ORMs (like DBIx::Class).
+What it offers is a simple declarative layer for persisting/querying your mapped Moose objects.
 I acknowledge that we are standing on the shoulders of giants.

 Concepts and API were inspired by Django's ORM and DBIx::DataModel.
-Internally, we are using SQL::Abstract and DBIx::Simple as helpers.
-For now, we are using string-substitution as the strategy for SQL generation.

 It also does not implement Martin Fowler's DataMapper pattern (P of EAA).
-Data::CapabilityBased seems to be next evolution towards a true DataMapper.
+Data::CapabilityBased seems to be next step towards a true DataMapper.
 We are not implementing the Identity-Map or Unit-of-Work patterns either.

 The current implementation is not yet perldoc documented (given the unstable API state).
 The tests will act as executable docs for now.
 See `t/*.t` and `t/*.pm` files for the mean time.